 Ease of Use

-Imagining what you want your finished product to look like is the easy part about editing video.
-The hard part is knowing which tools you need to achieve the look you want.
-You’ll spend the vast majority of your editing time in the software’s workflow environment.
-The best video editing software makes the workflow easily accessible to newcomers, with tutorials, and in-app explanations of tools and features to guide users through the process.
+The best video editing software makes the workflow easily accessible to newcomers, with tutorials and in-app explanations of tools and features to guide you through the process.
 The layout of the editing tools should be efficient, taking advantage of available screen space without crowding out the video project.
 The best video editing software makes these tools easy to find and understand, and simplifies their functionality so they’re accessible to users of all skill levels.

 The basic tasks common to most video projects are improving video quality, cutting and organizing scenes, and adding audio and visual elements.
 Video editing software should come with an array of tools to help you achieve the look you desire.